ppy/osu-wiki/news/2024/2024-03-07-the-followpoint-btmc-the-face-of-osu.md

 ---
 layout: post
-title: "The Followpoint: BTMC, The Face of osu!"
+title: "The Followpoint: BTMC, the Face of osu!"
 date: 2024-03-07 10:00:00 +0000
 ---